StephenKappel/dataology/MsdnForums/README.md

 Here's a brief outline of the files/folders in this project:

 * **ForumScraper** - This folder contains my PyCharm project with the Python code I used to scrape my data from MSDN.
+* **ForumExplorer** - This folder contains a d3/crossfilter visualization of the data.
+For the time being, this must be downloaded and hosted locally to see it in action.
+I highly recommend checking this out before diving into any of my R code.
+* **TextAnalysis** - This folder contains my final project submission for my Machine Learning course, in which I played around with text analysis, making use of the text from the MSDN forums.
 * **ForumsDb.zip** - This zip contains the SQL required to completely replicate my SQL Server Express database (including schema and data) on your machine.
 * **DatabaseDiagram.PNG** - A quick screenshot of my database's structure (in case you don't want to recreate it yourself).
 * **ExplorationAndCommentary.md** - A very comprehensive brain dump of my exploration of the data in R, along with some notes about how I scraped the data.